ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 ### Other Custom Content

 The theme includes files to add your own custom CSS or JavaScript if you would like to.
 To find these files, first go to the theme folder - `user/themes/tutorial-template`. `custom.css` is in the CSS folder, and `custom.js` is in the JavaScript folder.
 These files will never be modified by the theme, so you can put whatever you like in them without worrying they will be overwritten if you need to update the theme.

+The file `theme.css` has a number of options you may want to copy into `custom.css` to modify.
+It is heavily commented to make it as easy as possible to understand what the code is doing, even if you are not familiar with CSS.
+Most of the options available are color choices.

 ## Plugin Configuration